eelengc/tictactoe/README.md

-The game is accessible online via browser https://pages.git.generalassemb.ly/eeleng/Project1/
+The game is accessible online via browser or click here: https://eelengc.github.io/tictactoe/